bksuh/habitat_interact/README.md

 ### 3. Build and install Habitat Sim & Lab

-This step will take some time as it compiles Habitat-Sim from source.
+> This step will take some time as it compiles Habitat-Sim from source.
+> Habitat can not be installed by conda in Python 3.10 env.
+We have to build it from source.

 ```bash
 bash scripts/install_habitat.sh